Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations: Introduction

 \section{Introduction}

 High-fidelity simulations are essential in modern engineering design.
-Therefore, aerospace engineers often rely on computational fluid dynamics to assess and optimize aerodynamic performance, enabling accurate prediction of behavior under varied conditions and supporting informed, performance- and safety-driven decisions~\cite{saves2025surrogate}.
-As engineering problems grow more complex, especially in aerospace, precise simulation data is important.
+Therefore, aerospace engineers often rely on computer simulations to assess and optimize performance, enabling accurate prediction of behavior under varied conditions and supporting informed, performance- and safety-driven decisions~\cite{saves2025surrogate}.
 Yet high-fidelity simulations remain challenging for design exploration because engineers can only afford to run a limited number of computationally intensive simulations.
 To address this, a surrogate model that estimates the relationship between input or design variables with the {Q}uantity of {I}nterest (QoI) plays an important role in accomplishing this task.
 The surrogate can be used for various purposes such as optimization~\cite{bhosekar2018advances} and uncertainty analysis~\cite{cheng2020surrogate}.
-Various types of surrogate models exist, among popular ones in engineering, including polynomial regression (including polynomial chaos expansion (PCE)~\cite{ghanem1999stochastic, xiu2003modeling}), Kriging/Gaussian process regression~\cite{rasmussen2003gaussian, saves2023mixed}, and deep neural network~\cite{lecun2015deep} to reduce the computational cost of inference.
+Various types of surrogate models exist, among popular ones in engineering, including polynomial regression (including Polynomial Chaos Expansion (PCE)~\cite{ghanem1999stochastic}), Kriging/Gaussian process regression~\cite{rasmussen2003gaussian, saves2023mixed}, and deep neural network~\cite{lecun2015deep} to reduce the computational cost of inference.